dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     [ powerbi ] Gateway ID:  8b37fcc6-be5a-47e3-a48d-9d9390b29338
     ```

 1. Ok, the last step is to actually embed the report into our web app.
 Most of the code has already been written for us, we just need to make a few quick changes.
-To get started, open the "**HOLs\WebApp"** folder in "**Visual Studio Code**".
+To get started, open the "**HOLs\WebApp"** folder directly in ***A SEPARATE INSTANCE*** of "**Visual Studio Code**" just as you did when you were working with the web app previously.
 Use the values you've saved in the "**[myresources.txt](./myresources.txt)**" file to complete the "powerbi*" config settings in the config.json file, and **Save** your changes:

     ![Power BI Config Settings](images/13080-PowerBIConfigValues.png)